-Internet connectivity is the backbone of a strong digital economy, ripe with opportunities for financial and social growth.
-As progress in digital technology advances, the demands of businesses eager to digitalise can only be met by retiring aging copper wires and building full-fiber networks.
+High-speed connectivity is the backbone of a strong digital economy, ripe with opportunities for financial and social growth.
+In an age where the internet is critical for education, healthcare and business growth, consumer demands can only be met by retiring aging copper wires and building full-fiber networks.

 However, one of the major challenges in deploying more fiber is financing.
-Not only can the initial investment be cost-prohibitive, operating and maintaining the network can also be extremely costly.
+Not only can the initial investment be costprohibitive, operating and maintaining the network can also be extremely costly.

-IN 2017, BROADBANDUSA, THE NATIONAL TELECOMMUNICATIONS AND INFORMATION ADMINISTRATION'S (NTIA) PROGRAM.
-ESTIMATED THE COST OF FIBER BETWEEN \$0.50 AND \$4.00 PER FOOT.
-DEPENDING ON THE CABLE'S STRAND COUNT.
+IN 2017, BROADBANDUSA, THE NATIONAL TELECOMMUNICATIONS AND INFORMATION ADMINISTRATION'S (NTIA) PROGRAM, ESTIMATED THE COST OF FIBER BETWEEN \$0.50 AND \$4.00 PER FOOT, DEPENDING ON THE CABLE'S STRAND COUNT.

-However, Bevond Broadband, a Manchester-based cooperative that advocates for universal broadband access, warns that the cost of fiber is actually not the most important variable to consider, and that 60 to 80 per cent of the total capital of a fiber project is actually due to civil work. ducts and cables.

-The cooperative also remarks that these costs substantially vary depending on the location and level of disruption that diaging will cause. and that the cost of rights-of-way and permits must also be considered.
+However, Beyond Broadband, a UKbased cooperative that advocates for universal broadband access, warns that the cost of fiber is actually not the most important variable to consider, and that 60 to 80 per cent of the total capital of a fiber project is actually due to civil work, ducts and cables.
+The cooperative also remarks that these costs substantially vary depending on the location and level of disruption that digging will cause, and that the cost of rights-of-way and permits must also be considered.